-An eosinophil count can help make a diagnosis for a few conditions.
+An eosinophil count can help diagnose a few conditions.
 You might have a high count with the following:

 - Allergic disorders like asthma or hay fever